 &lt;sup>1 In Guy v.
 Whitsitt, the Court of Appeals held that a town council's failure to identify with "as much detail as possible" and "to describe at least the 'subject matter" of the legal advice to be discussed in an executive session violated the COML.
 469 P.3d 546, 549, 553 (Colo.
 App.
-2020) ("The Town Council's failure to provide any information beyond the statutory citation authorizing an executive session for 'legal advice' did not comply with the statutory requirement of identifying 'a particular matter in as much detail as possible without compromising the substantial discussion of any matters not enumerated in section § 24-6-402(3) or (4) or that the state public body or local public body adopted a proposed policy, position, resolution, rule, regulation, or formal action in the executive session. . . . ." § 24-72-204(5.5)(a), C.R.S.
+2020) ("The Town Council's failure to provide any information beyond the statutory citation authorizing an executive session for 'legal advice' did not comply with the statutory requirement of identifying 'a particular matter in as much detail as possible without compromising the purpose for which an executive session was called."").
+Because those purported "executive sessions" were unlawfully closed public meetings, the recordings thereof were public records.
+Id.